MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/_industry-specific/1_Retail/1_AI_CX_Stories.md

 ----------

+> Here you can search for more [Microsoft Customer Success Stories](https://www.microsoft.com/en-us/customers/search)

 > [!NOTE]
 > **Cross-cutting Pattern: Multi-Agent RAG**
 > - Many of these solutions `rely on multiple specialized agents retrieving enterprise data and augmenting generation with factual grounding.`